EthanX4git/DataScience/README.md

-For a Data Science course.
+For Data Science course.
+Cheers!